-Why You Need Behind-The-Scenes Content On Your Social MediaCATEGORY / Video Production TAGS / Behind-the-scenes AUTHOR / pointintimestudios DATE / November 9, 2017
+Why You Need Behind-The-Scenes Content On Your Social MediaCATEGORY / Video Production TAGS / Behind-the-scenes, marketing, social media marketing AUTHOR / pointintimestudios DATE / November 9, 2017

 Social media has changed the way companies share information.
 It was created to connect people and help them exchange ideas, which has proven to be a useful tool for companies across the world, allowing them to interact with their audience in a way that wasn’t possible 15 years ago.
 The informality of behind-the-scenes (BTS) content marries perfectly with social media’s sense of community by giving your audience a peek at what your company is really like.
 Companies who tap into this content have a unique opportunity to create a deep level of engagement with their audience and make them feel like they are a part of something special.
 How?
 Well, let’s find out!

 Why Post Behind-the-Scenes Content on Social Media?

 Instead of showing your audience the usual view of your business through finished products and planned posts, BTS content (whether it be photos, videos or both) lets your audience peak behind the curtain of your business and see what they wouldn’t see otherwise.
 This helps your audience feel special by giving them the opportunity to gain a deeper understanding of everything that goes into your business and what makes you unique.

 Along with showing your audience a different side of your business, BTS content can help shorten the time between social media posts since the amount of time between finished products to post can vary.
 So, your audience can see a different view of your business and you can entertain your audience even if you don’t have anything ready that you would traditionally post.

 Humanize your company